 In fact, 7 out of 10 experts claim that fan behavior has gotten worse over the last 10 years, mostly due to fights and property damage.
 When fan behavior gets worse but security doesn’t improve, things won’t get better.
 In fact, 71% of those surveyed believe there aren’t enough security records of fans entering stadiums.
 This highlights the lack of control at entrances and shows why stronger security measures are needed.

 We also agree that just hiring more staff won’t solve the problem.
 Manual checks are prone to human error.
 What’s really needed is the correct technology.
 Wembley Stadium spent €5.68 million on security upgrades after the Champions League final chaos but still didn’t get the results they wanted.
 In the U.S., clubs are starting to get it.
-In fact, 68% of security experts say facial recognition cameras are key, and we believe this tech is the best solution too.
+In fact, 68% of stadium security experts say facial recognition cameras are key, and we believe this tech is the best solution too.

 Every operations and security manager knows how important it is to keep fans moving smoothly into the stadium.
 In fact, 87.5% of surveyed security leaders in the US ranked reducing wait times without cutting security as their top goal.
-Strong security is often seen as slowing things down, but let us prove that wrong.
+Strong safety is often seen as slowing things down, but let us prove that wrong.

 First, you need to make sure only authorized people can get a ticket.
 This means not only should banned fans be blocked, but no one should be able to give them a ticket either.
 By using identity verification when tickets are bought, clubs can secure their initial layer of protection.
 It ensures one fan, one ticket, one identity—stopping any ticket manipulation before they even reach the gate.